abnerssilva/ewally-challenger/README.md

 $ npm run start:dev
 ```

-### Running the app

 The url in your browser, insomnia or postman should be http://localhost:8080/boleto/digitableLine

 ex: http://localhost:8080/boleto/38390001599522000000432461500111189610000192013

-You also testing this api trought a frontend app developed to this purpose, by clicking [here](ewally-challenger.abnersouza.dev.br)
+You also testing this api trought a frontend app developed to this purpose, by clicking [here](http://ewallychallenger.abnersouza.dev.br/)

 ## Support